I Can Portfolio Pages

 I CAN Primary Portfolio Pages

 I CAN Single Pages

-I can single pages are a revise form of the Portfolio Pages that I use when mapping a unit with students on chart paper.
+I can single pages are a revised form of the Portfolio Pages that can be used when mapping a unit with students on chart paper.
 I have a set of the I CAN pages in plastic sleeves so I can pull them out when I want to use them for instruction to the whole group, centers or stations.
 Click on the link to download them in pdf format.

 Revised I CAN Pages for the Grade Span K-2